opnfv/availability/docs/development/overview/index.rst

 *********************************************************************************
-Reach-thru Guest Monitoring and Services for High Availability (Work in Progress)
+Reach-thru Guest Monitoring and Services for High Availability
 *********************************************************************************

 .. toctree::